-Yoga is a Hindu spiritual and ascetic discipline, a part of which, including breath control, simple meditation, and the adoption of specific bodily postures, is widely practiced for health and relaxation.
+A Hindu spiritual and ascetic discipline, a part of which includes breath control, simple meditation, and the adoption of specific bodily postures, is widely practiced for health and relaxation.

 There are many reasons to practice Yoga:

 Build Strength and Stamina

 Enjoy Mental Relaxation

 This is a set of specific exercises – called poses

 Breathing Techniques and Meditation Principles

 Types of Yoga